vehicle-lang/tutorial/chapter-4/chapter-code/README.md

 So a network trained to fit this data perfectly is markedly *less* provably robust than the one Chapter 3 provides, even though both reach the same task.

+The conclusion to draw from these three runs is this: **once cross-entropy is satisfied, further optimisation of it is simply uninformative about robustness.**
+Robustness is not a quantity the task objective is measuring, so driving that objective lower cannot be expected to improve it.
+If we want robustness, it has to enter the objective itself — which is what the rest of this chapter does.

 # Running the property-driven training example